tlowerison/grandstack-kit/README.md

 # GRAND Stack Kit
 This is a GRAND Stack boilerplate currently in development!
-It's stack is a little more nuanced than standard GRAND so here's a list of all the technologies used:
+Because it's goal is to be production ready, there are a few more dependencies than standard GRAND, so here's a list of all the technologies used:
 - [GraphQL](https://graphql.org)
 - [Preact](https://preactjs.com) - a faster, lighter version of React; with [preact/compat](https://preactjs.com/guide/v10/switching-to-preact) your source code still refers to regular old React
 - [Apollo](https://www.apollographql.com)